 This temple is not finished and does not contain any inscriptions.
 It is located at the base of diorite hillock, with another ancient structure – Olakkannesvara Temple on top of this hill.

-The front part of the cave temple is adorned with four columns and two pilasters, floor, and ceiling are not completed.
+The front part of the cave temple is adorned with four columns and two pilasters, the floor, and ceiling are not completed.
 Columns have different designs – the two central columns are different.
 Most likely this is explained by the attempt of Vaisnavites to remove them.
-One was really removed and was recently replaced by low-quality replica.
+One was really removed and was recently replaced by a low-quality replica.

 Both beautifully sculpted panels are placed at opposite sidewalls of the shrine.
 One relief depicts eight-armed Goddess Durga defeating the demon-king Mahishasura – it is possible that the temple got its name from this demon.
 Goddess is accompanied by eight ganas, Mahishasura with his army of seven demons is retreating.